Wenyu1024/CES/README.md

 We developed a computational approach called combined gene essentiality score (CES) to integrate CRISPR and shRNA gene essentiality profiles as well as molecular features of the cancer cells.
 CES improved significantly the performance of the gene essentiality prediction, not only for shared genetic dependencies across multiple cell lines, but also for therapeutic targets that are selective for a specific cancer cell line.

 # Code
-R markdown for replicating the analysis in the manuscript is provided (analysis_report_final.Rmd).
+R markdown for replicating the analysis in the manuscript is provided (analysis_report_revised.Rmd).

 # Data
 Preapred gene-level data, gene name annotation as well as reference gene sets used for the code are avaliable at https://drive.google.com/file/d/18XZCBx9wVHdxf5F3Bq937Qq-MKayufX_/view?usp=sharing